The Heart of Waynesville Still Beats in Frog Level

-Walk down Depot Street in Waynesville today and you’ll find craft breweries, art galleries, coffee shops, and people enjoying the Tuckasegee River.
+Walk down Depot Street in Waynesville today and you’ll find craft breweries, art galleries, coffee shops, and people enjoying the Richland Creek.
 But if you rewind a few decades, Frog Level looked very different.

 A railroad-era district

-In the early 1900s, Frog Level was Waynesville’s industrial heart.
+In the early 1900s, Frog Level was the industrial heart of Waynesville.
 The railroad brought goods and passengers, and the low-lying streets filled with warehouses, mills, and mercantile shops.
 The nickname “Frog Level” came from its low elevation — when heavy rains came, water pooled so deep that frogs were said to hop right along the street.

 Decline and neglect